bischrob/jekyll-now/about.md

 ### Me

 I am an archaeologist focused on the Southwest and Great Basin in the United States.
-I am currently finishing my master's degree at Brigham Young University and will soon be attending Arizona State University for my doctorate.
+I received my master's degree from Brigham Young University and am currently attending Arizona State University for my doctorate.

 ### Interests
 Survey and excavation are always fun, but when I'm not in the field I most enjoy working with 3D models, GIS analysis, and quantitative methods.